bobanetwork/boba_legacy/boba_community/turing-captcha-faucet/README.md

 ## Specification

-This procedure takes place in five steps:
+The token-claiming process takes place in five steps:

-1. User obtains the CAPTCHA image and the image UUID
+### 1. User obtains the CAPTCHA image and the image UUID

 The API GET request is sent to `https://api-turing.boba.network/get.catcha` on the frontend.
 The returned payload is

    ```js
    {